Dan-Eli/geo_sim_processing_a/README.md

 # TopoSim

 TopoSim is geospatial simplification tool for lines and polygons.
-TopoSim implements the simplify tool of Shapely using *preserve_topology=True*.
-For the line simplification Shapely implements an algorithm similar to the [Douglas Peucker algorithm] (https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).
-This implementation is preserving the the topology within one feature but not between feature in the same layer or between layers.
-There is also a [known bug] (https://locationtech.github.io/jts/javadoc/org/locationtech/jts/simplify/TopologyPreservingSimplifier.html) where the algorithm may create invalid topology if there are components which are small relative to the tolerance value.
-In particular, if a small hole is very near an edge, it is possible for the edge to be moved by a relatively large tolerance value and end up with the hole outside the result shell (or inside another hole).
+TopoSim implements the *simplify* tool of Shapely using *preserve_topology=True*.
+For line and polygon simplification Shapely implements an algorithm similar to the [Douglas Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).
+This implementation preserve the topology within one feature but not between features in the same layer or between layers.
+There is also a [known bug](https://locationtech.github.io/jts/javadoc/org/locationtech/jts/simplify/TopologyPreservingSimplifier.html) where the algorithm may create invalid topology if there are components which are small relative to the tolerance value.
+In particular, if a small hole is very near an edge, it is possible for the edge to be moved by a relatively large tolerance value and end up with the hole outside the exterior or interior holes.
 Similarly, it is possible for a small polygon component to end up inside a nearby larger polygon.
 Toposim will detect these situations and remove these small holes so the the feature are valid after the simplification.

 ## Usage

-usage: python sherbend.py \[-h] \[-eh] \[-ep] \[-pl] \[-d diameter | -dl dlayer] in_file out_file
+usage: python toposim.py \[-h] \[-t tolerance | -tl tlayer] in_file out_file

 positional arguments: